agorelick/polyGsim/README.md

 ## get random purities and clonalities
 pc <- get_purity_and_clonality(tree)

+## for now, we force bulk samples to have 100% clonality for their dominant clone
+original_random_clonalities <- pc$clonality
+pc$clonality <- 1

 ## get mixing fractions matrix
 mix <- get_mixing_proportions(pc,uniform_mixing=F)

 ## Fig 3.
-Bulk samples with random purity and clonality.
+Bulk samples with random purity and 100% clonality.
-plot_mixtures(mix,'Purity [0-100%], clonality [50-100%], even prop from other clones/mets')
+plot_mixtures(mix,'Random purity, 100% clonality')
+ggsave('../chronoloG/figures/wiki/fig3.png',width=7,height=5)

 ```

 <p align="center"> <img src="https://github.com/agorelick/polyGsim/blob/main/figures/wiki/fig3.png" width="700" /> </p>

-**Fig 3.** Each bulk sample is simulated to be a mixture of a clonal cancer cell population and other non-clonal populations of tumor cells and admixed normal cells.
-These correspond to simulated 'samples' of each tumor, and will be used to generate the 'observed' genotypes for the admixed samples. **Purity** is the % of cancer-cells in the bulk sample, drawn from 0-100% and centered at 50%. **Clonality** is the proportion of cancer cells derived from the dominant clone rather than other clones/metastases in the patient, uniformly distributed between 50-100%.
-The contributions of the non-dominant clones and mets to remaining proportion of cancer cells is uniformly distributed.
+**Fig 3.** Each bulk sample is generally simulated to be a mixture of a clonal cancer cell population and other non-clonal populations of tumor cells and admixed normal cells.
+In this example, we make each dominant clone 100% clonal (i.e. there is _no contribution_ of cells from other tumor clones or metastases).
+Note: **Purity** is the % of cancer-cells in the bulk sample, drawn from 0-100% and centered at 50%. **Clonality** is the proportion of cancer cells derived from the dominant clone rather than other clones/metastases in the patient, which is usually uniformly distributed between 50-100% (here, entirely 100%).

 ---